Child neglect and its relationship to other forms of harm - responding effectively to children’s needs: Evidence Scopes

 Each resource draws out the key messages, themes and implications for practice and policy.
 Rather than offering simplistic messages or assuming causality, they encourage sector leaders and practitioners to critically reflect on the evidence, to explore how this relates to their own experience and to engage with the complexity of these topics.

-- The hypothesised model on page 21 of Evidence Scope 1, outlines how neglect may increase vulnerability to CSE.
+- The hypothesised model on page 21 of Evidence Scope one, outlines how neglect may increase vulnerability to CSE.
 How we might address the impact of neglect early on so that it does not create vulnerability to CSE?

 - How, when a young person who has experienced neglect does go on to experience CSE, we might better help them address their underlying vulnerabilities and needs?

-- Evidence Scope 2 suggests that practitioners working with children and families where neglect or IFCSA are a concern should be cautiously alert to the potential for co-occurring/ cumulative forms of harm, without making assumptions.
+- Evidence Scope two suggests that practitioners working with children and families where neglect or IFCSA are a concern should be cautiously alert to the potential for co-occurring/ cumulative forms of harm, without making assumptions.

 - When working with neglecting families, practitioners must remain child-centred in order to identify children’s emotional or supervisory needs and allowing for a strengthened response to protection from further harm of IFCSA.